-Where a child regularly lives at more than one such address, the address will be where the child lives for the majority of the time.
-Where the child lives at more than one address and spends equal time at both, the home address will be counted as the address where the child is registered with their GP.
+Where a child lives at more than one such address, the address will be where the child lives for the majority of the time.
+Where the child lives at more than one address and spends equal time at both, the home address will be counted as that at which the child is registered with their GP.